cdapio/hydrator-plugins/core-plugins/docs/File-batchsink.md

 **Delimiter:** Delimiter to use if the format is 'delimited'.

-**File System Properties:** Additional properties to use with the OutputFormat when reading the data.
+**File System Properties:** Additional properties in json format to use with the OutputFormat when reading the data.